Psychologist Job Outlook 2026

 School Mental Health Funding

-Federal and state school mental health funding has increased substantially, driving demand for school psychologists.
-The current national ratio of 1 school psychologist per 1,100 students is far below the NASP recommended 1:500.
+Federal and state school mental health funding has increased substantially, driving hiring demand for school psychologists even though BLS projects school-psych employment essentially flat (+0.7%) through 2034.
+The current national ratio of 1 school psychologist per 1,100 students is far below the NASP recommended 1:500, so demand shows up as unfilled vacancies.
 Many districts are actively recruiting and offering competitive salaries and loan assistance to attract candidates.

 I-O Psychology in Corporate Settings